rxliuli/joplin-utils/apps/joplin-vscode-plugin/README.md

 > Claiming <kbd>Ctrl</kbd>+<kbd>J</kbd> displaced the native binding for `workbench.action.togglePanel` (_View: Toggle Panel_).
 For your convenience a sane replacement binding is already added at <kbd>Ctrl</kbd>+<kbd>K</kbd> <kbd>Ctrl</kbd>+<kbd>J</kbd>.

 Type `Joplin` into the Command Palette (<kbd>Ctrl</kbd>+<kbd>P</kbd>) to see all the new commands available to you.
 Some of them already have keybindings.
 Assign new bindings under the <kbd>Ctrl</kbd>+<kbd>J</kbd> namespace to fit your needs.

-> You can check the documentation to learn more: [Document website](https://rxliuli.com/joplin-vscode-plugin/)